Learn More About Divorce Agreement Modifications

 Once a divorce is finalized, the terms that are set in the decree are to be followed at all times.
 However, when the question of “Can I change the terms of my divorce agreement?” arises, the answer is often yes.
 In certain types of situations and with certain issues, it is possible to modify the terms of your divorce.
 It is essential, though, that you do not just decide to change them on your own.
 A court needs to approve the modification and officially change the terms of your divorce in order to make it legally enforceable.

 I can help you seek the changes you need for your divorce.
-I am family law attorney William Sams, and at William H. Sams, Attorney at Law, I have been helping clients with all of their divorce-related issues for over 40 years.
+At William H. Sams, Attorney at Law, I have been helping clients with all of their divorce-related issues for over 40 years.
 Whether you are attempting to change the terms of a military divorce or a civilian divorce, I have the experience and knowledge you need in order to accomplish your goals.

 Divorce Agreement Modifications